iam-riyaz/assignment_cuvette/README.md

 -User will receive an OTP to their provided email/phone

+-Please check Spam mail for the OTP, as It might go to the spam folder in gmail.

 -After verifying the OTP User will register to Database

 # To Start the Project